Aeyia-dev/kura/claude/ways-of-working.md

 ## Development Process

 1. **Plan Before Implementation**:
-   - All changes must be planned and documented in a markdown file (e.g., `landing.md` for landing page changes)
+   - All changes must be planned and documented in the list file claude/TODO.md stop and add your checklist in here first.
+   - dont delete any content from claude/TODO.md. oinly add or check tasks off. leave all other content in tact.
    - Get the plan approved before making any actual code changes
    - Prepare all related changes to be applied in a single batch, not incrementally